Implicit Bonded Discrete Element Method with Manifold Optimization: Implementation Details

-Here, $m_i$ and $I_i$ represent the mass and moment of inertia of element $i$, respectively, while $\mu_s$ and $\mu_r$ denote the coefficients of sliding and rotation friction.
-For external collisions, $F_n = k_c g(p_i) \nabla g(p_i)$, while for self-collisions, $F_n = k_{ec}(p_i - p_j)$.
-Finally, we project the modifications onto the direction of $v_i$ and $w_i$, while ensuring that the magnitude of the modification does not exceed the modulus of $v_i$ and $w_i$.
+Here, $m_i$ and $I_i$ represent the mass and moment of inertia of element $i$, respectively, and $\mu_s$ and $\mu_r$ denote the coefficients of sliding and rotation friction.
+For external collisions, $F_n = k_c g(p_i) \nabla g(p_i)$, and for self-collisions, $F_n = k_{ec}|\|p_i - p_j\| - r_i - r_j|\frac{p_i - p_j}{\|p_i - p_j\|}$.
+Finally, we project the modifications onto the direction of $v_i$ and $w_i$, and ensure that the magnitude of the modification does not exceed the modulus of $v_i$ and $w_i$.
 Therefore, the velocity and angular velocity can be modified to zero at most.
+The explicit friction treatment method is evidently not sufficiently precise.
+In our experiments, we observed that different time step selections necessitated the use of varying friction coefficients to achieve similar visual outcomes.
+Smaller time steps required a reduction in the friction coefficient, while larger time steps demanded an increase.
+However, since the friction effect is not the focus of this paper, we intend to employ a more accurate model in future work to obviate the need for such parameter adjustments.